jacob-keller/L0G-101086/README.md

 fractal encounter.
 If set to true, then fractal encounters may be posted to this discord webhook URL.

+##### golems

+A boolean indicating if this guild should have golem training encounters posted to it.
+If set to false, then this guild will not be assigned as the owner of a golem encounter.
+If set to true, the golem encounters may be posted to this discord webhook URL.

 ##### everything

 If set to true, all posts will also be copied to this guild's discord webhook